 Laura Cho was early for once and bought a two bratwurst rolls, tucking into the first while the second was still being assembled.
 She examined the pile of glossy pamphlets that Nalda had left next to the serviettes, and which about 95% of the customers had studiously avoided looking at.

 "The Malevolent Singularity,'" Laura said, reading out loud from the cover. "'What Does Human Extinction Mean for You?'"
 She frowned for a moment, shrugged, took her second roll and left, just as another customer was strolling up.

 Geiger counter?
 No, Nalda had just upgraded her shielding.
-A Geiger counter wouldn't click so loudly.
+A Geiger counter pointed at her wouldn't click quite so loudly.